 Church and Society also maintains an office in the Church Center for the United Nations in New York City, New York.

 Simpson Memorial Chapel

-The United Methodist Building houses the Simpson Memorial Chapel, which hosts weekly services.
-For more information about the chapel and upcoming services, click here.
+The United Methodist Building houses the Simpson Memorial Chapel.
+For more information about the chapel, click here.

 Facilities and Rental Information